ksasso1028/audio-reverb-removal/README.md

 # Model Architecture

-Model architecture can be found in dereverb/autoVerb.py.
-It is inpsired networks like Demucs and ConvTasNet
+Model architecture can be found in dereverb/auto_verb.py.
+It is a custom time domain denoising autoencoder inspired by Demucs and ConvTasNet

 # Training